Model-free Learning of Regions of Attraction via Recurrent Sets: Problem Formulation

 \subsection{Region of Attraction}

-We would like then to learn the set of initial conditions that converge to $x^*$. \begin{definition}[Region of Attraction] Given a set $S\subseteq\Omega(f)$, the region of attraction (ROA) of $S$ under \eqref{eq:system} is defined as
+We would like then to learn the set of initial conditions that converge to $x^*$. \begin{definition}[Region of Attraction] Given an invariant set $S\subseteq\Omega(f)$, the region of attraction (ROA) of $S$ under \eqref{eq:system} is defined as